Testing the identification of causal effects in observational data: Assumptions and Testable Implication

-To provide an example where Assumption \ref{ass2} is violated, let us consider the following nonparametric structural model for the outcome: $Y=\psi(D,X,Z,U)$, where $\psi$ is an unknown function and $U$ denotes unobserved variables affecting the outcome.
-This model implies that $Z$ directly affects the outcome, as considered in Figure \ref{causalchain2}.
-In this case, the potential outcome $Y(d)=\psi(d,X,Z,U)$ is not independent of $Z$ conditional on $X$.
-Let us now alternatively assume that the outcome model corresponds to $Y=\psi(D,X,U)$, such that $Y(d)=\psi(d,X,U)$.
-In this case, $Z$ does not directly affect $Y$ and Assumption \eqref{ass2} is satisfied if $U\bot Z| X$ holds such that the unobservables and the instrument are conditionally independent.
-This is the case in Figure \ref{causalchain}, where $Z$ is a conditionally valid instrument for $D$, as it neither directly shifts the outcome nor is associated with unobservables affecting the outcome.
+To provide an example where Assumption \ref{ass2} is violated, consider the following nonparametric outcome model: \(Y = \psi(D, X, Z, U)\), where \(\psi\) is an unknown function, and \(U\) denotes unobserved variables affecting the outcome.
+In this case, \(Z\) directly affects the outcome, as shown in Figure \ref{causalchain2}.
+Here, the potential outcome \(Y(d) = \psi(d, X, Z, U)\) is not independent of \(Z\) conditional on \(X\).
+Now, suppose the outcome model is alternatively given by \(Y = \psi(D, X, U)\), so that \(Y(d) = \psi(d, X, U)\).
+In this case, \(Z\) no longer directly affects \(Y\), and Assumption \ref{ass2} is satisfied if \(U \perp\!\!\!\perp Z | X\), meaning the unobservables and the instrument are conditionally independent given \(X\).
+This condition holds in Figure \ref{causalchain}, where \(Z\) is a conditionally valid instrument for \(D\), as it neither directly shifts the outcome nor is associated with unobservables affecting the outcome.